-Medical Imaging is being revolutionised through personalised medicine to avoid unnecessary and expensive treatments.
-The Nuclear Medicine Imaging approach is to use theranostics [targeted therapeutic (Rx) + companion diagnostic (DX)] to establish tools for specific molecular targeting.
+Medical imaging is being revolutionised through personalised medicine to avoid unnecessary and expensive treatments.
+The nuclear medicine imaging approach is to use theranostics [targeted therapeutic (Rx) + companion diagnostic (DX)], for example, Zevalin, to establish tools for specific molecular targeting.

 The aim is to visualise potential biological targets and develop a personalised treatment plan for the patient.
-The advent of the development of radiopharmaceuticals and diagnostic procedures will drive these theranostic agents to be utilised in various nuclear medicine departments.
-This article aims to provide an overview of theranostics highlighting radioiodine therapy in patients with thyroid cancer and then progresses through multiple approaches for the treatment of advanced cancer by applying targeted therapies.
+The advent of the development of radiopharmaceuticals and diagnostic procedures will drive these theranostic agents (Zevalin) to be utilised in various nuclear medicine departments.
+This article aims to provide an overview of theranostics, highlighting radioiodine therapy in patients with thyroid cancer and then progressing through multiple approaches for the treatment of advanced cancer by applying targeted therapies.

 Theranostics is an emerging field of nuclear medicine with the aim to target disease states by applying a specific targeted therapy based on precise diagnostic tests.
 This strategy is focused on the patient to produce a favourable outcome from medical imaging by treating the disease state.
 This approach moves away from a conventional medicine platform to a personalised and precision methodology.
 The theranostics model involves bridging nanoscience with diagnostic and therapeutic applications to generate a single agent to facilitate diagnosis, drug delivery and treatment response monitoring.

 The premise behind theranostics is to take advantage of specific biological pathways in the human body to enable the acquisition of diagnostic images.
-The transformation of these digital images will increase the probability that the targeted therapeutic dose of radiation will reach the disease state and limit the damage to the surrounding healthy tissues.
-This approach of using a specific diagnostic test identifies a particular molecular target on tumour cells to allow a therapeutic agent to bind to the receptor sites and specifically target the regions in the tumour volume.
+The transformation of these digital images will increase the chance that the therapeutic dose will specifically target the disease site and therefore limit the damage to the surrounding tissues.
+This approach of using a specific diagnostic test identifies a particular molecular target on tumour cells, allowing a therapeutic agent to bind to the receptor sites and specifically target the regions in the tumour volume.

-The theranostics nuclear medicine imaging has started to revolutionise medicine in the way we diagnose and develop treatment plans for patients especially in the field of oncology.
+Theranostics nuclear medicine imaging has started to revolutionise medicine in how we diagnose and develop treatment plans for patients, especially in oncology.
 This is in contrast to the more orthodox treatment approach based on the “one-medicine-fits-all” concept.
-The economic benefits are vast because essentially the patient will receive the correct treatment plan which would include the right amount of dose to produce a favourable pharmacotherapy outcome in the form of theranostics.
+The economic benefits are vast because the patient will receive the correct treatment plan, which would include the right amount of dose to produce a favourable pharmacotherapy outcome in the form of theranostics.

-Today, theranostics is used in medical and research establishments to focus on the development of personalised treatment plans by using targeted therapies to eliminate specific disease subtypes and this may include the genetic profiling of patients.
-The collaborative approach between nuclear medicine imaging and biosciences will enable successful protocols in the optimisation of drug efficacy including safety profiles.
+Today, theranostics is used in medical and research establishments to focus on the development of personalised treatment plans by using targeted therapies to eliminate specific disease subtypes, and this may include the genetic profiling of patients.
+The collaborative approach between nuclear medicine imaging and biosciences will enable successful protocols in the optimisation of drug efficacy, including safety profiles.
 The merit of this approach is to rationalise the drug development process and reduce costs.
-The dual diagnostic and therapy tool will form a central part in the elucidation of the disease subtypes and to understand its progression within a particular patient.
-All the information obtained will create an overall rational to progress the treatment plan which would include the type of drugs to be administered, dosing schedules and an understanding of how the patient responds to treatment.
+The dual diagnostic and therapy tool will form a central part in elucidating the disease subtypes and understanding its progression within a particular patient.
+All the information obtained will create an overall rationale to progress the treatment plan, including the type of drugs to be administered, dosing schedules and an understanding of how the patient responds to treatment.

-Theranostics can trace back its roots to the pioneering work of Glenn Seaborg and John Livingood who in 1938 at University of California, Berkeley discovered radioactive iodine-131.
-This radioisotope became the gold standard in the diagnosis and treatment of thyroid cancer which is used in nuclear medicine imaging departments throughout the world.
+Theranostics can trace its roots back to the pioneering work of Glenn Seaborg and John Livingood, who, in 1938, at the University of California, Berkeley, discovered radioactive iodine-131.
+This radioisotope became the gold standard in diagnosing and treating thyroid cancer in nuclear medicine imaging departments worldwide.

-- Lutetium PSMA therapy for metastatic or treatment-resistant prostate cancer
+- Lutetium PSMA therapy for the treatment of resistant prostate cancer or metastatic cancer

 - Yttrium-90 SIRT therapy for liver cancer